 2022 Quick Start Grant Recipients

-Viridis Consulting Heather Village
+Viridis Consulting with Heather Village

 Decarbonizing a Multi-Owner Equity Community